Compression with Privacy-Preserving Random Access: Proof of Theorem

-Proposition~\ref{lemma:NI_prob_error} (or Proposition~\ref{lemma:exp_decay_pe_step4aa}) says that for any rate above entropy, there exists a private code whose decoder produces with high probability an estimate where the error term $\bo{Z}$ is a sparse binary sequence with up to $\delta n$ ones.
-The next result shows that $\bo{Z}$ can be re-encoded, with private and zero-error local decoding: \begin{theorem}[Theorem 1, \cite{chandar2023data}] There exists $\delta_0>0$ such that for any $\delta\in (0, \delta_0]$ there exists a private code for sequences of Hamming weight up to $\delta n$ that achieves zero error and operates at rate $O(\delta\log^{2}(1/\delta))$. \end{theorem}
+with high probability.
+The next result shows that $\bo{Z}$ can be re-encoded, with private and zero-error local decoding: \begin{theorem}[Theorem 1, \cite{chandar2023data}] There exists $\delta_0>0$ such that, for every $\delta \in (0,\delta_0]$, there exists a private zero-error code that compresses any sequence of Hamming weight at most $\delta n$ at rate $O\!\bigl(\delta \log^2(1/\delta)\bigr)$. \end{theorem}